Linux General Commands

 General Commands

-These commands are good to keep in mind when doing any sort of work on a UNIX computer.
+These commands are good to keep in mind when working in a command line shell on a Unix-like computer.

 • man command : Gives information from the UNIX manual about command.
 Text is displayed using less(below).